+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Purchased goods and services Not evaluated Capital goods Not evaluated Fuel-and-energy- related activities (not included in Scope 1 or 2) Not evaluated Upstream transportation and distribution Not evaluated Waste generated in operations Not evaluated

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Methodology Percentage of emissions calculated using primary data Explanation
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation

-Purchased goods and services Not evaluated

-Capital goods Not evaluated

-Fuel-and-energy- related activities (not included in Scope 1 or 2) Not evaluated

-Upstream transportation and distribution Not evaluated

-Waste generated in operations Not evaluated

 Business travel Not evaluated

 Employee commuting Not evaluated

 Upstream leased assets Not relevant, explanation provided IPL has no upstream leased assets

-Investments Not evaluated

 Downstream transportation and distribution Not evaluated

 Processing of sold products Not evaluated

-Use of sold products Relevant, not yet calculated In 2012 Incitec Pivot commenced research on two new projects with the University of Melbourne: (i) Mitigation of indirect greenhouse gases in intensive agricultural systems with the use of inhibitors (ii) Reducing nitrous oxide emissions from applied nitrogen with nitrification inhibitors through identification of key drivers of importance.
+Use of sold products Relevant, not yet calculated In 2013 Incitec Pivot continued research on two new projects with the University of Melbourne: (i) Mitigation of indirect greenhouse gases in intensive agricultural systems with the use of inhibitors (ii) Reducing nitrous oxide emissions from applied nitrogen with nitrification inhibitors through identification of key drivers of importance.
 These projects are jointly funded by the Australian Government's Department of Agriculture, Fisheries and Forestry and continue our long standing association with the University of Melbourne.

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Methodology Percentage of emissions calculated using primary data Explanation End of life treatment of sold products Not evaluated Downstream leased assets Not evaluated Franchises Not relevant, explanation provided Incitec Pivot has no franchises Other (upstream) Not evaluated Other (downstream) Not evaluated
+End of life treatment of sold products Not evaluated

+Downstream leased assets Not evaluated

+Franchises Not relevant, explanation provided Incitec Pivot has no franchises

+Investments Not evaluated

+Other (upstream) Not evaluated

+Other (downstream) Not evaluated

-Please indicate the verification/assurance status that applies to your Scope 3 emissions
+Please indicate the verification/assurance status that applies to your reported Scope 3 emissions